On supported deformations and birational isotriviality

-On the other hand, in Theorem \ref{volteoremavolume}, the argument is easier since the morphisms $h_b$ are of generic degree one giving immediately the birationality of the fibers, without the need to control the image of $\sD$.
+On the other hand, in Theorem \ref{volteoremavolume}, the argument is easier since the morphisms are of generic degree one on the fibers and this gives immediately the birationality, without the need to control the image of $\sD$ in $Y$. \end{rmk}

-Despite this difference, we can state a global version of Theorem \ref{volteoremavolume}, without assuming the smoothness of $f$ but adding an assumption of strictness. \end{rmk}

-\begin{thm} Let $f\colon X\to B$ a semistable family with a morphism $\Phi\colon X\to A$ to an abelian variety such that, for general fiber $b\in B$, $\Phi_b:=\Phi_{|X_b}\colon X_b\to A$ has generic degree one and its image generates $A$ as an abelian group.
-Let $W\subset H^{0}(A,\Omega^{1}_{A})$ be a general $(n+1)$-dimensional subspace and denote by $U\subset H^0(B,\mD^1)$ the image of the pullback $\Phi^*W$ in $\mD$.
-Assume that $U$ is strict and that $U_b$ is Massey trivial for general $b\in B$.
-Then the general fibers of $f\colon X\to B$ are birational. \end{thm} \begin{proof} This is a global version of Theorem \ref{volteoremavolume} and it is not difficult to prove this result as a corollary of Theorem \ref{main}, cf. Remark \ref{versionemt}.
-Compared to Theorem \ref{volteoremavolume}, the extra assumption of strictness of $U$, i.e. the requirement that is an injection of vector bundles, is necessary because in this global case the generality of $W$ is not enough to ensure this condition.

-We do not give a full proof, the tangency of $\sF$ to $\sD$ can be seen with arguments similar to those in the proof of Theorem \ref{volteoremavolume} and Remark \ref{rmktangenza}.

-As for the divisor $D_b$, it does not depend on $W$ since $W$ is general, see \cite[Proposition 3.1.6]{PZ}, hence it follows that it is an exceptional divisor and $h^0(X_b,\sO_{X_b}(D_b))=1$. \end{proof}